Hermann-web/Hermann-web/README.md

 - 🌱 Coding almost everyday since 2018: Cleaner code with design patterns
 - 🔭 Working on (ML && full stack && software && website) (personal || freelance) projects
 - 🌱 Keeping up with the innovations in AI
-- 🌱 Currently data scientist working on software freelance projects
+- 🌱 Currently data scientist and freelance
 - 👯 Looking to collaborate on ML, OCR, NLP projects.
 - 📫 How to reach me:
   - mail: hermannagossou6@gmail.com